cityofaustin/Residential-Permitting/_projects/shed/define.md

 ## What is a shed?

-A simple, enclosed structure no one lives in that is physically detached from your house and that is used primarily for storage.
+A simple, enclosed structure no one lives in that is physically detached from your house and is used primarily for storage.

 Projects that have the same requirements as a shed include: greenhouses, workshops, garages or carports, gazebos, and playhouses.